Óengus of Tallaght: Background

-He was known as a son of Óengoba and grandson of Oíblén, who is mentioned in a later genealogy as belonging to the Dál nAraidi, a ruling kindred in the north-east of Ireland.
-A late account prefaced to the Martyrology asserts that Óengus was born in Clúain Édnech/Eidnech (Clonenagh, Spahill, County Laois, Ireland), not far from the present town of Mountrath, and brought up at the monastic school founded there by St Fintan, where also his body was buried.
-The claim may be spurious, since the Félire itself accords no such importance to the monastic foundation or its patron saint St Fintan.
+Óengus was known as a son of Óengoba and grandson of Oíblén, who is mentioned in a later genealogy as belonging to the Dál nAraidi, a ruling kindred in the north-east of Ireland.
+A late account prefaced to the Martyrology asserts that Óengus was born in Clúain Édnech/Eidnech (Clonenagh, Spahill, County Laois, Ireland), not far from the present town of Mountrath, and brought up at the monastic school founded there by Fintan of Clonenagh, where also his body was buried.
+The claim may be spurious since the Félire itself accords no such importance to the monastic foundation or its patron saint Fintan.

-Tallaght

-It is sufficiently clear that Óengus became a cleric, since he describes himself as such in the Félire using the more humble appellation of "pauper" (pauperán and deidblén in Old Irish).
-He was an important member of the community founded by Saint Máel Ruain at Tallaght (now in South Dublin), in the borderlands of Leinster.
-Máel Ruain is described as his mentor (aite, also "fosterfather").
+Óengus describes himself as a cleric in the Félire, using the more humble appellation of "pauper" (pauperán and deidblén in Old Irish).
+He was an important member of the community founded by Máel Ruain at Tallaght (now in South Dublin), in the borderlands of Leinster.
+Máel Ruain is described as his mentor (aite, also "foster father"). Óengus is first described as a bishop in a list of saints inserted into the Martyrology of Tallaght.

-There are reasons for believing that Óengus was ordained to the office of bishop, a denomination which is first assigned to him in a list of saints inserted into the Martyrology of Tallaght (see below).
-If so, his influence may well have extended to the reformed communities which were associated with Tallaght, many of which were founded in Óengus's lifetime.
-In fact, two such monasteries in County Limerick and County Laois, both of them known as Dísert Óengusa ("Óengus's Hermitage"), bear his memory in their names.

 Writings

 Félire Óengusso

 The literary effort most commonly attributed to Óengus is the Old Irish work known as Félire Óengusso ("Martyrology of Óengus"), which is the earliest metrical martyrology — a register of saints and their feast days – to have been written in the vernacular.
 The work survives in at least ten manuscripts, the earliest being Leabhar Breac of the early 15th century.

 The martyrology proper consists of 365 quatrains, one for each day of the year, and is framed between a lengthy prologue and epilogue.
-Later scribes added a prose preface, including material on Óengus, and accompanied the text with abundant glosses and scholia. Óengus's principal source was the Martyrology of Tallaght, an abbreviated version in prose of the Martyrologium Hieronymianum, but with a multitude of Irish saints added to their respective feastdays.
+Later scribes added a prose preface, including material on Óengus, and accompanied the text with abundant glosses and scholia. Óengus's principal source was the Martyrology of Tallaght, an abbreviated version in prose of the Martyrologium Hieronymianum, but with a multitude of Irish saints added to their respective feast days.
 Other sources are given in the epilogue as an "antigraph of Jerome, the martyrology of Eusebius" and "Ireland's host of books."